vuepress-theme-hope/vuepress-theme-hope/demo/theme-docs/src/demo/markdown.md

 VuePress introduce configuration for each markdown page using Frontmatter.

-::: info
+::: important Frontmatter

-Frontmatter is a important concept in VuePress.
+Frontmatter is an important concept in VuePress.
 If you don't know it, you need to read [Frontmatter Introduction](https://theme-hope.vuejs.press/cookbook/vuepress/page.html#front-matter).

 :::